eclipse-sumo/sumo/docs/web/docs/Tutorials/TaxiService.md

        <param key="has.taxi.device" value="true"/>
    </vType>
 ```
-There are other option to define the taxis behaviour.
+There are other option to define the taxis behavior.
 You can decide when the taxis are going to disappear or if they start circling the area.
 In this example the taxis will keep circling the area, even when there are no longer people in the simulation.
 This is done by choosing a dispatch-algorithm at the start of the simulation, which is discussed later in the tutorial.

 Next you can create a person, which departs at the start and heads to the designated bus stop.